 - The chair must be tenured or tenure track.

 - At least one member must be from outside the student’s field of specialization and the budgetary department of the student and advisor.
+If the student is a member of the Education Policy, Organization and Leadership department, at least one member must be from outside the graduate concentration of the student and advisor in place of the budgetary department.

 For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Graduate Student Services Office who will then submit it to the Graduate College for approval.
 In appointing the committee, the student submits committee member information to the departmental contact in the Graduate Student Services Office by completing the Request for Appointment of Committee Form.
 This form must be submitted at least four weeks before the examination.
 The Graduate Student Services Office will retrieve the appropriate approvals.